AlbertoRodrigues/methods_missing_data/README.md

 ## Predictive Mean Matching Method

 Method that uses multiple linear regression, k nearest neighbors and the regression estimator to estimate missing data.

+# The notebook jupyter used to apply all these techniques is [here](https://github.com/AlbertoRodrigues/methods_missing_data/blob/main/methods_missing_data.ipynb)